 \section{The Hyperparameter Set of Convolutional Orientation Filter}

-As indicated in Table~\ref{tab2}, the COF network consists of 6 cells, denoted as Cell-n (n=1-6), among which, except for cell-1, which is a convolutional neural network (CNN), all other cells are fully connected neural networks (FCNN).
-Each cell is composed of several unit layers, including convolutional layer (Conv.), average pooling layer (pooling), fully connected layer (Linear), and batch normalization layer (Batch-Norm).
+The COF network consists of 6 cells denoted as Cell-n (n=1-6) as indicated in Table~\ref{tab3}, among which, except for Cell-1, which is a convolutional neural network (CNN), all other cells are fully connected neural networks (FCNN).
+Each cell is composed of several unit layers, including convolutional (Conv.), average pooling (pooling), fully connected (FC), and batch normalization (Batch-Norm) layers.